Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 Perfectly happy, honestly.
 I’m not looking to change any time soon.

-Perfectly reasonable.
-Still, being informed can only do good, so would you like to hear about our new package?
+That’s reasonable.
+But, being informed can only do good, so would you like to hear about our new package?

 Look, I’m really in a rush right now, so I don’t have the time.